Frequently Asked Questions

 How do I convey to the therapist that the pressure isn't deep enough?

 Communicate with me.
-The therapist will never take offense if you request more pressure.
-As stated the therapist will adjust the pressure and technique to your comfort level.
-I go as deep as the muscles tell me to go.
+I will never take offense if you request more pressure.
+As previously stated the I will adjust the pressure and technique to your comfort level.
+I go as deep as the muscles allow me to go.
 If I go any deeper or force the muscles to comply, I could cause bruising or injury to you.

 Does a massage have to hurt to be effective?